microsoft/CNTK/Documentation/Documents/Configuration Files.md

 ### Command Section

-A command section is a top level section of the configuration file that contains an action parameter.
+A command section is a top-level section of the configuration file that contains an action parameter.
 The command parameter at the root level determines which command sections will be executed, and in what order.
 The **mnistTrain** command section uses the **train** **action** to train a Deep Neural Network (DNN) using Stochastic Gradient Descent (SGD).
 It uses the Network Description Language (NDL) to define the network, and the UCIFastReader component to obtain its data.
 All the necessary information to complete this training is included in the command section.
 There are many other parameters that could be provided, but most have reasonable default values that have been found to provide good results for many datasets.

-Under the command section there may be one or more sub-sections.
+Under the command section, there may be one or more sub-sections.
 These sub-sections vary by the **action** specified in the command section.
 In our example we used the **train action**, which includes the following subsections:

 sub-section     | Options              | Description
 ---|---|---